shivacherukuri/Docker-Network-Bandwidth/README.md

 Two containers are up and running and to test the bandwidth throttling feature, using iperf tool running inside containers

-Start iperf server inside the two containers
+Start iperf server inside the two container's

 container 1 :